 Social media is a hugely popular area of research for HCI and particularly CSCW.
 This work looks at the nature of social media practices in various ways (e.g., as methodic practices).

-I currently hold an EPSRC Early Career Fellowship.
-The Fellowship is premised broadly on investigating the links between academic HCI research, and the work of user experience and design (UX&D) professions in industry.
-As part of this, the Fellowship also examines the state of HCI research practices themselves intellectual endeavours.
+I recently held an EPSRC Early Career Fellowship.
+The Fellowship was premised broadly on investigating the links between academic HCI research, and the work of user experience and design (UX&D) professions in industry.
+As part of this, the Fellowship examined the state of HCI research practices themselves intellectual endeavours.
+Doing the Fellowship has led to a continued interest in connecting my research (and research I supervise or manage) with practice in some way or other.

 I have built a number of web-based resources related to the Fellowship, which are listed here: